check-spelling-sandbox/azure-cli/src/azure-cli/azure/cli/command_modules/vm/tests/latest/vmss_create_test_plan.md

  - verify no LB

 ## P2: ERROR CASES ##
-Be aware of the P2 behavior, execute P2s occassionally or before an important event/ship cycle
+Be aware of the P2 behavior, execute P2s occasionally or before an important event/ship cycle

 **Windows VM with SSH**